-Full IHT relief on subscription after only two years by investing in a portfolio of businesses trading from freehold premises and/or renewable energy businesses through investments that should qualify for Business Relief.
+Full IHT relief on subscription after only two years by investing in a portfolio of businesses trading from freehold premises and/or energy businesses through investments that should qualify for Business Relief.
 Please read the key risks below.

 Two ways to help protect your assets

 We understand that when it comes to estate planning, preserving your assets for your beneficiaries is key.
 That’s why we’ve arranged two group policies:

 - Standard – Downside Protection Cover: designed to reduce the impact of loss to you during the first two years before the investment qualifies for IHT relief.
 In the event of death under the age of 90, it covers a loss in value of up to 20% on your net initial investment – with no medical questionnaires or exclusions for pre-existing conditions at no extra cost.